 SCUBA diving at Thonga Beach is phenomenal, with reefs located a short distance from the lodge.
 Shoals of game fish, sharks and schools of bottlenose dolphins are often seen.
 Our professional lodge diving team accommodates all enthusiasts; from the beginner to the veteran, wanting a tour of the very best our reefs have to offer.
 1,250 fish species (the Great Barrier Reef has 1500) occur on the reefs in this area.
+We dive in a marine protected area and some sites are dived exclusively by Thonga guests.
 Dives are from a semi-rigid dive boat which accommodates a maximum of 8 divers at a time.
 The boat launches from straight in front of the lodge directly through the surf.
 This can be exciting and strenuous so a reasonable level of fitness is required.
 Diving is limited by weather and the tides and cannot be guaranteed.
 Guests must have proof of their diving qualifications.
 SCUBA training is available at our PADI dive cente.
 We regret no children under 12 years or adults over 65 years.

 Our resident Instructor is PADI trained and certified and offers a variety of courses to suit your individual requirements to get you breathing underwater and exploring the spectacular coral reefs at Thonga.

 Diving at Thonga has been rated by seasoned divers to be world class.
 This coastline is typically verged by a continental shelf stretching for about three to five kilometres out to sea, before giving way to deeper, abyssal waters, but the shallow shelf immediately offshore is cut through by several canyon like reefs, relics of riverine erosion from a time when the ocean level was lower than it is today.